CatHeitman/catheitman.github.io/about.markdown

 ### Media Relations

-Catherine has engaged with journalists at local, state, national and international news media organizations, incuding **The Associated Press, The Times-Picayune, The Advocate (Baton Rouge, LA), The Wall Street Journal, The New York Times, Reuters, NBC News, CNN** and many others.
+Catherine has engaged with journalists at local, state, national and international news media organizations, including **The Associated Press, The Times-Picayune, The Advocate (Baton Rouge, LA), The Wall Street Journal, The New York Times, Reuters, NBC News, CNN** and many others.

 ### Disaster and Crisis Communication